-ONLY ORDERS PLACED BY CLICKING HERE WILL BE SHIPPED AT A MUCH REDUCED RATE!
+ORDERS PLACED BY CLICKING HERE WILL BE SHIPPED AT A MUCH REDUCED RATE!

 The long awaited and award winning documentary by director and metal aficionado, Bruce Moore.
 Featuring: A Hill To Die Upon, Antidemon, Blood Thirsty, BoughtXBlood, Church Underground, Dawn Of Ashes, Exhortation, Faith Head, Frost Like Ashes, Goatwhore, Grave Robber, Lord, Necronomicon, Nordjeval, Samael, The Protest, True Liberty, Vials Of Wrath, and Whitnoize.

 Metal Missionaries brings you into conversations with some of Christian music’s most extreme artists so you can get a firsthand feel for the scene and answer some questions or doubts for yourself.

 This film is the first full-length documentary about the extreme Christian Metal scene.
 You’ll see that although their music may be aggressive and they may not “look like Christians”, their hearts burst with the Holy Spirit.
 They don’t need a label or a collar to know who they are; they are missionaries who take their faith not into the deepest reaches of the jungle but into dim, dirty rock clubs and dusty music festivals night after night to wash the crowds clad in black t-shirts and denim in a sonic flood of God’s unfailing love for them.